 "My time at Oxford was immensely rewarding in many ways and provided the best possible environment for my studies.
-After the completion of my DPhil in October 2006, I spent a year as a post-doctoral Fellow at University College Dublin.
-At the start of 2008, I returned to Sydney to the University of New South Wales to further my research in the field of Cancer Bioinformatics.
+After the completion of my DPhil, I spent a year as a post-doctoral Fellow at University College Dublin.
+In 2008, I came to the University of New South Wales to further my research in the field of Cancer Bioinformatics.
 In 2013, I was awarded an ARC Future Fellowship and currently lead the Bioinformatics and Integrative Genomics group at the Lowy Cancer Research Center, UNSW.
 I am most grateful for the opportunities that the Sir Vincent Fairfax Family Foundation, in cooperation with the Oxford Australia Scholarship Fund, has opened up for me."